martinjrobins/diffsol/book/src/primer/bouncing_ball.md

 v' = -e v
 \\]

 where \\(e\\) is the coefficient of restitution.
-We will first implement this using Diffsol's procedural event-handling API, then rewrite the same event declaratively using the DiffSL `stop` and `reset` tensors.
+We will first implement this using diffsol's procedural event-handling API, then rewrite the same event declaratively using the DiffSL `stop` and `reset` tensors.

 ## Procedural approach

 To implement the bounce in Rust, we need to detect when the ball hits the ground.
-We can do this by using Diffsol's event handling feature, which allows us to specify a function that is equal to zero when the event occurs, i.e. when the ball hits the ground.
+We can do this by using diffsol's event handling feature, which allows us to specify a function that is equal to zero when the event occurs, i.e. when the ball hits the ground.
 This function \\(g(\mathbf{y}, t)\\) is called an event or root function, and for our bouncing ball problem, it is given by:

 \\[
 g(\mathbf{y}, t) = x
 \\]

 where \\(x\\) is the position of the ball.
-When the ball hits the ground, the event function will be zero and Diffsol will stop the integration, and we can update the velocity of the ball accordingly.
+When the ball hits the ground, the event function will be zero and diffsol will stop the integration, and we can update the velocity of the ball accordingly.

-In code, the bouncing ball problem can be solved using Diffsol as follows:
+In code, the bouncing ball problem can be solved using diffsol as follows:

 ```rust,ignore
 {{#include ../../../examples/bouncing-ball/src/main.rs}}